Gowanus Canal: Effects of the cleanup on redevelopment

+The west bank of the Gowanus Canal in 2026, facing Downtown Brooklyn.
+At left is a building constructed as part of the Gowanus redevelopment.

 In February 2009, the City of New York granted a zoning change to the developer, Toll Brothers Inc. This allowed for a 480-unit, twelve-story super-block residential project, the first one permitted along the waterway.
 The city also set aside some land for a medium-sized development with 3,200 apartments.
 Twenty-five city blocks were allocated for 60 sites that were planned to produce a combined $500 million in tax revenues per year.
 Toll Brothers abandoned their project in 2010 after the Gowanus Canal was declared a Superfund cleanup site.

 However, the cleanup itself led to a larger redevelopment movement in Gowanus.
 The first large-scale luxury development in the Gowanus area, 365 Bond, opened in June 2016 and was completely occupied by the following year.
 There were more than 56,000 applications for the 86 affordable apartments included in the development.
 In August 2016, the city restarted the rezoning process for the surrounding neighborhood.
 In June 2017, the Gowanus Canal Conservancy began the process of designing a redevelopment plan for the area.
+Landscape firm Scape was hired to create the Gowanus Canal redevelopment's master plan.
 Officials planned to reveal a more comprehensive plan in 2018, including rezoning a 43-block area and requiring developers to reserve 25% of the new units for affordable housing.

 By late 2017, new development was concentrated around a rezoning area in the northern half of the canal.
 Although this area had gentrified rapidly, some residents opposed the new developments.
 The zoning plan for the area was projected to undergo changes through 2019, at which point the Superfund cleanup would be at its peak.
 Several developers bought, or were planning on buying, abandoned or little-used waterfront sites along the canal.
 An artist's community at Ninth Street was being turned into a mixed-use office building complex.
 In addition, the lyric-annotation website Genius.com had moved into a 15000 ft2 building along the northern portion of the canal.
-By the mid-2020s, numerous apartment buildings were being built in Gowanus along the canal.
+The area around the canal was rezoned in 2021, allowing more residential buildings to be developed there.
+The rezoning includes 8,500 new apartments in the area around the canal.
+As part of the rezoning, owners of new developments on the canal itself were obligated to construct their section of a promenade that would ultimately span 7 acre.
+By the mid-2020s, numerous apartment buildings were being built nearby, and parts of the promenade had opened.